EvanZhouDev/bard-ai/README.md

 ### Syntax:

 `askAI(message, useJSON)` takes two arguments, the prompt/message you are sending to Bard, and whether or not to return as a JSON, or just a string.
-See "Advanced Usage, Images" below to learn how to use `useJSON`.
+See Advanced Usage and Images below to learn how to use `useJSON`.
 Make sure you use `await` on `askAI`.
 `askAI()` returns a string with Bard's response.